-If your SMSF is entitled to a distribution from a related trust, but you allow it to remain unpaid, you may contravene:
+If your SMSF is entitled to a distribution from a related trust but you allow it to remain unpaid, you may contravene the:

-- the in-house-asset rules
+- in-house-asset rules

-- the arm's length rule
+- arm's length rule

-- the sole purpose test.
+- sole purpose test.

-• SMSFR 2009/3: Self Managed Superannuation Funds: application of the Superannuation Industry (Supervision) Act 1993 to unpaid trust distributions payable to a Self Managed Superannuation Fund
+For more detail, see SMSFR 2009/3: Self Managed Superannuation Funds: application of the Superannuation Industry (Supervision) Act 1993 to unpaid trust distributions payable to a Self Managed Superannuation Fund.